Verizon Media UK Modern Slavery Act Statement for the Financial Year ending 31 December 2019

-Verizon Group delivered training in 2016, 2017 and 2018 to assist its business development and procurement employees in recognising the risks of Modern Slavery and human trafficking in our business and supply chains, and to assist in the risk assessment described above.
-As of 2018, most of the Verizon Media business development and sourcing personnel have been given such live training.
+Verizon Group delivered training in 2016, 2017, 2018, and 2019 to assist its business development and procurement employees in recognising the risks of Modern Slavery and human trafficking in our business and supply chains, and to assist in the risk assessment described above.
 The training also focuses on the business development and procurement teams’ roles in interacting with Suppliers to improve our due diligence.
-The training is currently delivered in live sessions by members of our Legal team.
+The training is currently delivered in live sessions by members of our Legal team and most of the Verizon Media business development and sourcing personnel have been given such live training.

 7. Further actions and sign-off